 If you are looking for a way to support Newburgh Youth and you LOVE dining, shopping, sightseeing and meandering around either Newburgh or Beacon, we have an amazing opportunity for you to do both!
 Our Best of Newburgh and Best of Beacon raffle baskets each have over $300 worth of local gift certificates to ensure that you can have weeks of fun while you try out new places and revisit your favorites.
 Tickets are $10 each and 3 for $25.
-Students will be selling the tickets at the Beacon Farmer’s Market for the next three Sundays (Dec.
-3, Dec.
-10 and Dec.
-17) from 10am to 2pm.
-Or you can donate online here and follow up with an email to firstname.lastname@example.org with your address and which of the two baskets you would like to be entered to win and we will mail you the tickets.
+Students will be selling the tickets at the Beacon Farmer’s Market or you can donate online here and put in the comment which of the two baskets you would like to be entered to win and we will email you to get an address to mail your tickets!
 Thanks for your support!

 by Cindy Vaquero and Kevin Rothman